zhan-huang/js-solr-highlighter/README.md

 # js-solr-highlighter
-A JavaScript library for highlighting text based on the query in the lucene/solr query syntax
+A JavaScript library for highlighting HTML based on the query in the lucene/solr query syntax